 Original review follows below.

-The formula that makes for a phone worth buying, up until this point, calls for good specs, world-class design, and a price that isn't too sharp to swallow.
+The formula that makes for a phone worth buying, up until this point, calls for good specs, world-class design, and a price that isn't too hard to swallow.
 But that could be changing soon.

 Motorola is attempting to disrupt the equation with its modular Moto Z and Moto Z Force (known as the Droid Edition phones in the US).

 Focusing in on the Moto Z Force, it's a flagship smartphone, first and foremost.
-It boasts a shatterproof screen, and inside and out, you'll be hard-pressed to find any corners cut in terms of build quality, design and performance.
+It boasts a shatterproof screen, and inside and out you'll be hard-pressed to find any corners cut in terms of build quality, design and performance.

 In addition, it also sports modular capabilities.
 Compared to LG G5 approach, the Z family wins out because it doesn't lean on them to provide the core functions, like powering the device.
 And better yet, these MotoMods can be hot-swapped at will to provide a boost in battery life, sound performance, or even to let you project your screen onto a wall.

-On its own, the Moto Z is a powerful device with a unique talent that can make the experience even better–for a price.
+On its own, the Moto Z is a powerful device with a unique talent that can make the experience even better – for a price.
 With MotoMods ranging in price from US$79 for the JBL SoundBoost to US$299 for the Insta-Projector mod, not everyone will be convinced to jump aboard the modular train.
 But for those who do, Motorola is promising that the entire line will be compatible with future Moto Z phones.

 Currently, the US$720 Moto Z Force is a Verizon exclusive in the US, which is bad news for those abroad hoping to snag the shatterproof phone.
-Here's to hoping that this variant, as well as the Moto Z, will land in your region soon.
+Here's hoping that this variant, as well as the Moto Z, will land in your region soon.

-For those of you in the states, Verizon is offering a sweet trade-in deal that makes its flagship price easier to swallow.
+For those of you in the states, Verizon is offering a sweet trade-in deal that makes its flagship price easier to bear.
 For an unspecified amount of time, you can get $300 in credit toward the Moto Z Force if you trade in the Samsung Galaxy S6, Samsung Galaxy S6 edge, Samsung Galaxy S6 edge+, Samsung Galaxy Note 5, LG G4, LG V10, HTC One M9, and iPhone 6.

 If you don't have those phones, don't fret.
 You can still get a cool $200 for the Samsung Galaxy S5, Samsung Galaxy Note 4, LG G3, HTC One M8, iPhone 5, iPhone 5C or iPhone 5S, Droid Maxx 2, and Droid Turbo 2.